davidfischer/talk-securing-django-admin/README.rst

 If you just want to download the slides, you can do that in the "Releases" section of the repository.

+You can also watch a video of this talk on `YouTube <https://youtu.be/F60CSzpe-As>`_.

 Other talks in this series
 --------------------------